Weekly AI Job Risk Summary

 The weekly average risk moved upward, which suggests pressure broadened rather than staying isolated to only a few roles.

-The clearest upward pressure appeared in Office Clerk, Bookkeeper, Software Tester.
+The clearest upward pressure appeared in Programmer, Scheduler, Call Center Agent.
 Moves like these often show where AI is taking on more repeatable drafting, comparison, coordination, or first-pass analytical work.

-Relative pressure eased most in AI Engineer, Cybersecurity Analyst, Machine Learning Engineer.
+Relative pressure eased most in AI Engineer, Robotics Engineer, Cybersecurity Analyst.
 That does not make these roles permanently safe, but it does suggest this week's signals were less aggressive than in the roles moving upward.

 Read these paragraphs together with the linked news and the full ranking.
 The point is not a one-week prediction of replacement, but a clearer view of where automation pressure is concentrating first.